plin0168/game-project/readme.md

 character movement changes determined by add/remove class images

 Offset function used to determine distance between two objects.
 Function used to determine at what distance a hit is committed

+### Future Improvement Needs
+- sound for background and hit action
+- create borders and improve overall background decoration.
+-create restart function